Sulfur dioxide: Occurrence

 As an ice, it is thought to exist in abundance on the Galilean moons—as subliming ice or frost on the trailing hemisphere of Io, and in the crust and mantle of Europa, Ganymede, and Callisto, possibly also in liquid form and readily reacting with water.

 Production

-Sulfur dioxide is primarily produced for sulfuric acid manufacture (see contact process).
+Sulfur dioxide is primarily produced for sulfuric acid manufacture (see contact process, but other processes predated that at least since 16th century).
 In the United States in 1979, 23.6 million metric tons (26 million U.S. short tons) of sulfur dioxide were used in this way, compared with 150,000 metric tons (165,347 U.S. short tons) used for other purposes.
 Most sulfur dioxide is produced by the combustion of elemental sulfur.
 Some sulfur dioxide is also produced by roasting pyrite and other sulfide ores in air.

 Combustion routes

 Sulfur dioxide is the product of the burning of sulfur or of burning materials that contain sulfur: